bmurrtech/sync-scribe-studio-api/README.md

 ## Attribution

+Thanks to the original creators and maintainers of the open-source and permissively licensed software that makes Sync Scribe Studio possible:

+- **[yt-dlp](https://github.com/yt-dlp/yt-dlp)** - Media downloading and extraction
+- **[FFmpeg](https://github.com/FFmpeg/FFmpeg)** - Comprehensive media processing framework
+- **[OpenAI Whisper](https://github.com/openai/whisper)** - Robust speech recognition via large-scale weak supervision
+- **[faster-whisper](https://github.com/SYSTRAN/faster-whisper)** - Fast inference engine for Whisper models
+- **[CTranslate2](https://github.com/OpenNMT/CTranslate2)** - Fast inference engine for Transformer models
+- **[no-code-architects-toolkit](https://github.com/stephengpope/no-code-architects-toolkit)** by Stephen G. Pope - Original concept inspiration
+- **[Playwright](https://github.com/microsoft/playwright)** - Web testing and automation framework

-This project is based on concepts from Stephen G. Pope's **No-Code Architect Tool Kit** but is an independent implementation and is not affiliated with or endorsed by Stephen G. Pope or his original work.
+This project is an independent implementation and is not affiliated with or endorsed by any of the original projects or their maintainers.

 ## Disclaimer